 Telecommuting often involves the use of a variety of productivity and collaboration applications like Slack and Zoom.
 Often, employees go looking for other tools that may not be corporate-managed.
 In any of these cases, threat actors will always be looking for vulnerable versions of applications running on user endpoints.
 And patching, well … patching is always a moving target, right?

 With Application Vulnerability Intelligence, Capture Client will now give real-time visibility of applications and any vulnerabilities found on them.
-Administrators will be able to prioritize what applications to patch and can even blacklist processes that are launched by unauthorized applications.
+Administrators can not only prioritize which applications to patch, but also blacklist processes launched by unauthorized applications.

 Leverage Active Directory properties for granular policy assignment—anywhere